Traditional 16-month BSN program

 - Select the exam: RN Admission Assessment V2

 - Check the box “my Evolve profile is the same as it appears on my government issued photo ID.
 Press SUBMIT.

 Within 1 to 3 days, you will receive an Eligibility Code.
 You will use this to schedule your exam with a Prometric Testing Center.
 Many centers have changed their operation dates and reduced the number of seats.
 Check with your testing center to confirm space is still available under the COVID-19 guidelines and for additional requirements for reporting on test day, including the wearing of face masks.

-Once selected, applicant will receive a provisional acceprance to the nursing major.
-The admission offer is contingent upon successful completion of any remaining prerequisite courses in progress at the time of application with a grade of 'C' or above, negative drug screening, and background check deemed acceptable by the Orvis School of Nursing clinical partners.
+Once selected, you will receive a provisional acceptance to the nursing major.
+The admission offer is contingent upon successful completion of any remaining prerequisite courses in progress at the time of application with a grade of C or above, negative drug screening, and background check deemed acceptable by the Orvis School of Nursing clinical partners.